 A week is probably enough for most people.
-The boats don’t move quickly so if you want to explore all the arms of the lake in a relaxed manner book as much time as you can afford.
+The houseboats don’t move quickly so if you want to explore all the arms of the lake in a relaxed manner book as much time as you can afford.

-Shuswap Lake houseboating season
+When is Shuswap Lake houseboating season?

 The Shuswap Lake houseboating season starts in June and goes through till the end of October.
 Low season rates are in effect from May 1st through to June 6th and from September 1st to October 31st.